rashidg/LendingStuff-project/product.md

 LendingStuff is a mobile app where people can share their tools/gear with other people.
 You might suddenly need something for a short time like a computer charger.
 With our app you can find someone who is willing to lend his charger to make some extra money.
 Also, a lot of people don't want to buy things that they need once a year.
 By renting their gear directly from owners they save some money and they save space in their home.

- * Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+Some of the feature we're planning to build are:
+• Searching for items on a map
+• Contacting the lender to arrange a meeting (messaging)
+• Rating users based on their previous experiences.

 #### Q2: Who are your target users?